captain-bender/influxdb-docker-demo/README.md

 # InfluxDB Docker Classroom Setup

-This repository provides a ready-to-use InfluxDB 2.x Docker setup for classroom and experimentation purposes.
+This repository provides a ready-to-use InfluxDB Docker setup for classroom and experimentation purposes.
 It includes instructions for running InfluxDB, loading sample time-series data, and exploring the data using Flux queries and the InfluxDB UI.

 ## Requirements

 - **Docker Desktop** (Windows 11, macOS, or Linux)
 - **Git** (to clone this repository)
+- **VSCode** (to write or edit your code)
+- **Python** (to execute you code)

 ## Getting Started